-The Latest: 8 inches on the ground in states, more forecast
+The Latest: Massachusetts braces for snow’s arrival, wind

 With conditions expected to worsen as the day progressed, Gov. Tom Wolf was urging residents to avoid travel if possible.
 Most of the state remained under winter storm warnings or winter weather advisories that were expected to remain in effect through Tuesday morning.

-About 5 inches of snow had fallen in the Pittsburgh area by early Monday, while roughly 3 to 4 inches were reported in northeastern areas.
-Philadelphia had about 2 inches of sleet and snow.
+About 5 inches (13 centimeters) of snow had fallen in the Pittsburgh area by early Monday, while roughly 3 to 4 inches (7 to 10 centimeters) were reported in northeastern areas.
+Philadelphia had about 2 inches (5 centimeters) of sleet and snow.

 A few more inches were expected to fall across most of the state throughout the day, and strong, gusty winds were also expected in most areas.